jerem-marti/2026-Programming-Interactive-Objects/KNOWN_ISSUES.md

 # Known Issues

+## 1. USB driver on Windows
+Some Windows machines may need an extra serial port driver.

+#### Solution
+Try to install this USB driver [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

-## How to solve connection error on macOS (probably on Sonoma and newer)
+## 2. Connection error on macOS (probably on Sonoma and newer)
 If you encounter the error
 ```
 Connecting........_____....._____....._____....._____